Dream of the Red Chamber: More than a boring Chinese novel

 • "Why bloom if the garden is already scheduled to wither in autumn?"

-She is more than just a drama‑queen LARP.
+Annoying, sensitive, self-conscious prick.
+But she is more than just a drama‑queen LARP.
 She is also someone who sees the full Buddhist blackpill (everything is empty form) while still being forced to play the Confucian game (stay in the mansion, be the perfect delicate cousin, simp for the jade boy, keep the family face).

 Daiyu is you if you are a foid with tweeting skills and zero coping mechanisms.